itai-markovetzky/pong-game/README.md

 ![Pong Game Screenshot](https://github.com/itai-markovetzky/pong-game/blob/main/pong_game.jpg)

 ## Acknowledgments
 - This project was created as part of Dr. Angela Yu's Python course.
-Special thanks for the inspiration and guidance.
 - Pong game idea and basic structure inspired by classic Pong arcade games.

 Feel free to fork the project, suggest improvements, or use it as a starting point for your own projects!